SchneiderCode/lia_test/docs/new_user.md

 //  Neutral Net
 if (@input[0] == "1") {
-  response += "<b>Training a deep learning... - Correct!</b> <br> Training a deep learning neural network requires a massive amount of simultaneous computations and a lots of memory capacity to handle the model and dataset, making it a classic HPC workflow. <br>" check+=1
+  response += "<b>Training a deep learning... - Correct!</b> <br> Training a deep learning neural network requires a massive amount of simultaneous computations and a lots of memory capacity to handle the model and dataset, making it a classic HPC workflow. <br> <br>" check+=1
 }

 //Spreadsheet
 if (@input[1]  == "1") {
   response += "<b> Creating a spreadsheet... - Not Quite.</b>  <br> This task is a simple, sequential calculation that requires minimal resources and is easily handled by a standard personal computer.
-It does not benefit from or require the parallel power of a cluster. <br>"
+It does not benefit from or require the parallel power of a cluster. <br> <br>"
 }

 // CFD Simulation
 if (@input[2] == "1") {
-  response += "<b> Running a computational fluid ... - Correct!</b> <br> Simulations often require coordinated, parallel computation across many CPU cores (and GPUs) in order to complete within a reasonable timeframe. <br>" check+=1
+  response += "<b> Running a computational fluid ... - Correct!</b> <br> Simulations often require coordinated, parallel computation across many CPU cores (and GPUs) in order to complete within a reasonable timeframe. <br> <br>" check+=1
 }

 // Hosting a website
 if (@input[3] == "1") {
   response += "<b> Hosting an interactive website... - Not Quite.</b> <br> While visualizing large datasets can be a great HPC workflow, CURC does not support web servers.
-Research workflows that require always-on services (like web servers) need to be setup in the cloud or on a non-CURC cluster.  <br>"
+Research workflows that require always-on services (like web servers) need to be setup in the cloud or on a non-CURC cluster.  <br> <br>"
 }

 document.getElementById("hpc_question_responses").innerHTML = response